 - Discovery of new risks

-Risk quantification refers to forecasting loss frequency and severity to make risk financing decisions.
+Risk quantification is the process of forecasting loss frequency and severity to improve decision-making and resource allocation.
 An organization can reduce the financial impact of loss-causing events by having reliable estimates of their likelihood translated through a financial perspective.
+Modern cyber risk quantification models include NIST 800-53 and the FAIR model.

-Some companies complain about risk quantification being too difficult.
+Some companies complain about risk quantification being too tricky.
 This is mainly because the topic can be confusing and derail company decision-makers.
 Check out some common pain points of risk quantification:

 - Systems are too complex to predict